Categories

 Protocol usage contributions reflect direct interaction with Moosh’s core lending functionality.

-This includes actions such as supplying assets, borrowing against collateral, and managing positions over time.
-These interactions provide valuable signals about real-world usage patterns, parameter behavior, and system boundaries under varying conditions.
+These interactions provide signals about real usage patterns, parameter behavior, and system boundaries under varying conditions.

-The system prioritizes genuine usage that reflects realistic behavior.
-Repetitive, scripted, or artificially generated activity may be filtered out or deprioritized.
+The system prioritizes genuine usage.
+Repetitive, scripted, or artificially generated activity may be filtered or deprioritized.

 Support & Improve the System